Evaluations

 When first creating your eval, you will specify a "tag" which defines each eval dataset as a subset of all the items in Kiln's Dataset tab.
 To add/remove items from your datasets, simply add/remove the corresponding tag.
 These tags can be added or removed anytime from the "Dataset" tab.

-Don't worry if your dataset is empty when creating your eval, we can add data after its creation.
+Don't worry if your dataset is empty when creating your eval, we'll guide you through adding data after its creation.

 By default, Kiln will suggest appropriate tags and we suggest keeping the defaults.
 For example, the overall-score template will use the tags "eval_set" and "golden", while the toxicity template will use the tags "toxicity_eval_set" and "toxicity_golden".